You are here

 Outer Banks Views & Wildlife

 A large portion of the Outer Banks has been designated as National Seashore to preserve the fragile sand dunes, salt marshes, and tranquil woodlands that line the coast.
-On any given day, beachgoers might spot a rare seabird or a nesting sea turtle while this unique ecoystem is the perfect haven for an abundance of plant life and wildlife.
+On any given day, beachgoers might spot a rare seabird or a nesting sea turtle while this unique ecosystem is the perfect haven for an abundance of plant life and wildlife.
 People come from all over the world for a spectacular birdwatching experience and when the tides are just right, you'll see jellyfish floating near the shore - just be sure to avoid the stingers!
+Because Outer Banks NC is such a delicate coastal environment, visitors are encouraged to stay on marked walkways, pack out their trash, and respect wildlife so that these beaches and habitats remain beautiful for future generations.

 Outer Banks Quick Facts

-The North Carolina Outer Banks is a favorite destination for families… and for good reason.
-Besides relaxing on our beautiful pristine beaches and delighting in our savory local seafood, there are some fantastic things to do on the Outer Banks - and some fantastic places to stay.
+Outer Banks, North Carolina, is a favorite destination for families… and for good reason.
+Besides relaxing on our beautiful, pristine beaches and delighting in our savory local seafood, there are some fantastic things to do on the Outer Banks - and some fantastic places to stay.
 View our selection of Outer Banks rentals to get started on your own OBX story.